Legorooj/sloth/docs/source/development/quickstart.rst

   * Adhere to PEP8 - if your code doesn't adhere, it won't be merged.
   * If applicable, provide tests for your code.
 We aim to have around 99% code coverage in testing.

-5. Add a changelog entry - see :doc:`changelog-guide` for details.

-6. For new files, add the copyright header.
+5. For new files, add the copyright header.
 It can be found in the ``sloth.__init__`` file.

+6. Add a changelog entry - see :doc:`changelog-guide`.

+7. Update the documentation - see :doc:`updating-the-docs`.

-7. Squish, squash, rebase and revert commits as asked by reviewers.
+8. Squish, squash, rebase and revert commits as asked by reviewers.